yochannah/carpentries.org/_posts/2021/02/2021-02-25-prioritising-accessibility-virtual-events.md

 - On connectivity ( low-bandwidth) challenges
   - [Detailed guide from the University of Cape Town on low-tech online teaching resources](https://docs.google.com/document/d/1zPN7XUitOCw75FW6UeqrYAcWl41UqgKoZ_HRoYTKFZI/edit)
   - Daniel Stanford's [Videoconferencing Alternatives: How Low-Bandwidth Teaching Will Save Us All](https://www.iddblog.org/videoconferencing-alternatives-how-low-bandwidth-teaching-will-save-us-all/)

-_This blog post was also [cross-posted on Code for Science and Society's Event Fund blog](https://eventfund.codeforscience.org/prioritising-accessibility/)._